Cross-selling in self-serve stores:

 Increase convenience, save time and reduce frustration

 By placing together everything shoppers need for a particular shopping mission, retailers can save them time, increase convenience and reduce frustration.
-For example, supermarkets in business districts can set up a deli shop-in-shop with a selection of everything one would desire for lunch: sandwiches, salads, sushi, soft drinks, water, kombucha, fruit, chips, desert, a token for coffee after lunch, a fast checkout lane and a sitting corner that suits the lifestyle of local visitors.
+For example, supermarkets in business districts can set up a deli shop-in-shop with a selection of everything one would desire for lunch: sandwiches, salads, sushi, soft drinks, fruit, chips, desert, a token for coffee after lunch, a fast checkout lane and a sitting corner.

 Inspire

 Cross-merchandising works best when it adds value to the shopper.
-Most of the times they are in a hurry ticking their (mental) shopping list and mission.
+Most of the times they are in a hurry ticking their (mental) shopping list and missions.
 Sometimes they don’t know what they are looking for.
-If during a shopping trip inspiration is lacking, cross-merchandising can fill the gap, selling an inspiring solution to a consumption need instead of a product.
-For example, pre-measured ingredients for recipes can be placed together in a delicious setting, ready to be picked up by home cooks.
+If during a shopping trip inspiration is lacking, cross-merchandising can fill the gap, answering to a consumption need instead of selling a product.
+For example, pre-measured ingredients for recipes can be placed together in a delicious setting, ready to be picked up by home cooks — a inspiring solution to a common shopper problem: what to make for dinner tonite that is different, but quick and easy.

 Create excitement around one-off occasions, holidays or projects

-Christmas, Valentine's Day, back to school, springtime, perfect weather for BBQ, an exciting football match approaching; these occasions provide opportunities for retailers to draw attention to seasonal or limited-time items.
-By strategically placing these products in unexpected locations, retailers generate awareness.
-The best animations infuse the store with life, creating an atmosphere that is vibrant and dynamic.
+Christmas, Valentine's Day, back to school, springtime, perfect weather for BBQ, an exciting football match tonite; these occasions provide opportunities for retailers to draw attention to seasonal or limited-time items.
+Strategically placed in unexpected locations, the animations infuse the store with life, creating an atmosphere that is vibrant and dynamic.

 Introducing a new product or solution

 Cross-merchandising and 2nd placement can make a product or brand really stand out at the critical moment of its introduction.
 Brands can introduce shoppers to a popular or hot product by placing it in unexpected, prominent or high-traffic places around the store, where shoppers will find them while looking at other products.
-Or they can communicate the usefulness of its solution by making it visible next to a connected or substitute product, or section.
+Or they can communicate the usefulness of the product by making it visible next to the problem it solves.

 Key takeaway